zhaoq23/fake_news_detection/README.md

 ### 4.2.1.
 Decision Tree
 #### 4.2.1.1.
 Max Depth
-The 'max_depth' parameter in a Decision Tree is crucial for fake news detection as it controls the tree's complexity and helps prevent overfitting.
+The **max_depth** parameter in a Decision Tree is crucial for fake news detection as it controls the tree's complexity and helps prevent overfitting.
 By limiting the depth, the model avoids becoming too complex and fitting noise in the training data, which improves its generalization to new articles.
 It also enhances training efficiency and interpretability, making it easier to understand and validate the model's decisions.
-Properly tuning 'max_depth' ensures a balance between accuracy and practicality in detecting fake news.
+Properly tuning **max_depth** ensures a balance between accuracy and practicality in detecting fake news.

 **TF-IDF**
 ![image-20240518003827268](https://github.com/user-attachments/assets/967d1e7f-cdab-4cbf-97f2-42622aa47e79)